Hāwera railway station: Decline & Today

 After the cancellation of passenger services, the station remained busy with freight.
 After transport deregulation in 1986, the railways faced increasing competition.
-Gradually, general freight traffic disappeared, and with the building of a dedicated yard at Whareroa for dairy traffic, the station closed for goods altogether.
+Gradually, general freight traffic fell, and the station was closed in 1998, with the closest facilities becoming Eltham and Whareroa.

 Today, the goods yard is entirely gone, leaving just a single main line beside the station platform.
 The 1968 building remains alongside a single main track.
 Occasional excursion trains stop at the platform, while businesses occupy the former station's offices and cafeteria.
 The former goods shed also still stands (minus railway access) and is currently used as a distribution centre for a local business.
 The formerly landscaped land alongside Glover Road has also been cleared and new fencing erected, with some land sold and built on.